← All workflows

 Can I customize the BMP selections for my specific site conditions?

 Absolutely.
 CaseMark drafts BMP recommendations based on your site characterization data, including soil types, topography, and receiving water sensitivity.
-You can review and modify every BMP selection, installation timing, design specification, and maintenance requirement before finalizing.
+You can review and modify every BMP selection, design specification, and maintenance requirement before finalizing the plan.

-How does CaseMark handle the receiving waters analysis?
+How does CaseMark handle 303(d) listed waters and TMDL requirements?

 Related